6 Ways to Engage Employees

 - To engage thought and surface some intrigue

 That means, if I send employees a quiz titled How well do you know your HSA, you might really be trying to TEACH the employee, not assess their knowledge.
 To teach, you have to engage and hold the employees attention.
-A couple hints to help you engage:
+A few hints to help you engage:

 - Keep the questions short,